tullo/high-performance-go/01-Benchmarking.md

 // https://en.wikipedia.org/wiki/Fibonacci_number
 ```

-The we can use the testing package to write a benchmark for the function using this form.
+Then we can use the testing package to write a benchmark for the function using this form.

 ```go
 func BenchmarkFib1(b *testing.B) {